Frequently Asked Questions (FAQ)

 If you are considering BullsEye to complete your California concealed carry (CCW) training, be aware that BullsEye offers a one-day course.
 Most competing instructors offer courses spread out over several days.
-The content is no more extensive in competing courses; the logistics of using ranges and classrooms require competitors to spread the class over several days.
+The content is no more extensive in competing courses, but the logistics of using ranges and classrooms require competitors to spread the class over several days.
 BullsEye class sizes are smaller than any of the competing CCW courses.
 BullsEye includes low light shooting instruction and instruction in use of holsters; the only north state CCW course to do so.
 How can you learn to carry concealed without learning to identify a threat at night or safely draw from a holster and defend yourself?
 How can you learn to defend your home without learning to identify threats during the night?
 Good questions to consider when choosing between competitors’ courses and BullsEye courses.
-Bear in mind that several local competitors will charge you for an extra “advanced” course to learn these holster and flashlight skills.
+Bear in mind that several local competitors will charge you another course fee for an extra “advanced” course to learn these holster and flashlight skills.

 Advanced tactical shooting training is available from many sources across the country.
 Many of these facilities are highly rated and have quality content.
 BullsEye staff understand that, much like martial arts, there are different approaches that work for different people.
 However, advanced tactical shooting requires the incorporation of certain training techniques in order to be effective.